Tank1334/Onboarding-Newbies/chapter_01/day_03.md

 - [Apache Hive Tutorial](https://www.youtube.com/watch?v=HhJX6KkdjRM) - This tutorial provides an introduction to Apache Hive, explaining its features, architecture, and use cases in big data analytics.
 - [Apache Yarn in AWS](https://aws.amazon.com/blogs/big-data/configure-hadoop-yarn-capacityscheduler-on-amazon-emr-on-amazon-ec2-for-multi-tenant-heterogeneous-workloads/) - This article explains how to configure Hadoop YARN CapacityScheduler on Amazon EMR for multi-tenant heterogeneous workloads, providing insights into resource management and scheduling.
 - [MapReduce - Computerphile](https://www.youtube.com/watch?v=cvhKoniK5Uo) - This video offers a comprehensive overview of the MapReduce programming model, its core concepts, and its role in distributed data processing.
+- [ZooKeeper Explained](https://www.youtube.com/watch?v=gZj16chk0Ss) - This video provides an in-depth explanation of Apache ZooKeeper, its features, and its applications in distributed systems coordination.
+- [Apache Hadoop YARN Concepts and Applications](https://blog.cloudera.com/apache-hadoop-yarn-concepts-and-applications/) - Cloudera's comprehensive guide on the concepts and applications of Apache Hadoop YARN.
+- [YARN Capacity Scheduler and Node Labels Part 1](https://www.davidmcginnis.net/post/yarn-capacity-scheduler-and-node-labels-part-1) - First part of a detailed discussion on the options available in YARN's capacity scheduler.
+- [YARN Capacity Scheduler Overview](https://blog.cloudera.com/yarn-capacity-scheduler/) - An overview of YARN's capacity scheduler provided by Cloudera.
+- [Untangling Apache Hadoop YARN Part 1: Cluster and YARN Basics](https://blog.cloudera.com/untangling-apache-hadoop-yarn-part-1-cluster-and-yarn-basics/) - The first part in a series aimed at explaining the basics of clusters and YARN.
+- [Hadoop Tutorial YouTube Playlist](https://youtube.com/playlist?list=PLkz1SCf5iB4dw3jbRo0SYCk2urRESUA3v) - A playlist featuring tutorials on Hadoop, covering a variety of topics.
+- [Introduction to the Hadoop Ecosystem](https://www.analyticsvidhya.com/blog/2020/10/introduction-hadoop-ecosystem/) - An introductory article on the components and functionalities of the Hadoop ecosystem.
+- [Understanding the Hadoop Ecosystem](https://www.databricks.com/glossary/hadoop-ecosystem) - A glossary entry by Databricks offering insights into the Hadoop ecosystem.
+- [What is Hadoop?
+Simplilearn Tutorial](https://www.simplilearn.com/tutorials/hadoop-tutorial/what-is-hadoop) - A tutorial providing a foundational understanding of Hadoop.
+- [Hadoop Ecosystem Components Explained](https://data-flair.training/blogs/hadoop-ecosystem-components/) - An article detailing the components that make up the Hadoop ecosystem.
+- [Comprehensive Guide to the Hadoop Ecosystem](https://www.edureka.co/blog/hadoop-ecosystem/amp/#amp_tf=From%20%251%24s&aoh=16655728574406&referrer=https%3A%2F%2Fwww.google.com) - Edureka's in-depth guide on the Hadoop ecosystem, its components, and functionalities.